Reveal-Energy-Services/orchid-python-api/README-dev.md

 - If present, delete all leftover files from the virtualenv directory.

 Create a new skeleton virtual environment
-  - Run `invoke pipenv.venv.create --dirname=<path/to/inst/orchid/pipenv>`.
+  - Run `invoke poetry.venv.create`.

 To test that you were successful,

 - Navigate to the virtual environment directory if not there already
-- Activate the virtualenv by executing, `pipenv shell`
+- Activate the virtualenv by executing, `poetry shell`
 - Execute the command, `pip list --local`.
 You should see output like the following (but probably with different version numbers)